YOGINI PROJECT NOW – AUTUMN 2018

 What are the causes and conditions for that?

-To meet the needs of those women – and just as much those men who are aspiring for and inspired by more positive and comprehensive images of empowered women, for themselves and others – we have striven to illuminate and fulfill these foremost:
+To meet the needs of those women, and just as much those men who are aspiring for and need – are deeply inspired by – more positive and comprehensive images of empowered women, we have striven to illuminate and fulfill these foremost: